militaryk/SpoonAlert-Bot/README.md

     }
   ],
   "pollIntervalOnlineSeconds": 30,
-  "pollIntervalOfflineSeconds": 30,
+  "pollIntervalOfflineSeconds": 120,
   "loggingEnabled": true
 }
 ```

 - `servers`: List of Minecraft servers to monitor.
 Each must have a `name` and a `url` to its `players.json` (the full URL to `/tiles/players.json` from your Squaremap install).
 - `pollIntervalOnlineSeconds`: How often (in seconds) to check for player status when any tracked player is online (default: 30).
-- `pollIntervalOfflineSeconds`: How often (in seconds) to check when no tracked players are online (default: 30).
+- `pollIntervalOfflineSeconds`: How often (in seconds) to check when no tracked players are online (default: 120).
 - `loggingEnabled`: Set to `true` to enable console logging for bot actions.

 **Note:**
 - The `discordToken` and `channelId` fields are not used if you set the values via the `.env` file and Discord slash commands.
 - You can add multiple servers to the `servers` array for multi-server monitoring.
+- `userConfigs.json` will be automatically populated as users interact with the bot.

 ### 5. Run the Bot